mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Here is a list of things that will happen, and things that you need to do, in Phase 1.
 You can check off items as you go along:

+* **Meet your team** - Meet your doctor and members of your healthcare team.
+Take this time to ask about your treatment and have them answer your questions.
 * **Learn about your transplant** - Read this entire guide at least once, along with the additional information at the back.
 * **Make a list of questions** - Make a note of anything that you don't understand about your transplant, anything in the guide that isn't clear, and any other questions you have.
-* **Meet your team** - Meet your doctor and members of your healthcare team.
-Take this time to ask about your treatment and have them answer your questions.
 * **Choose a caregiver** - Identify a family member or friend to act as your caregiver.
 Make sure they understand what the role entails and give them a copy of this guide.
 Ask them to read this guide at least once.
 * **Get financial clearance** - Meet with a representative from patient financial services (PFS) and speak to your health insurance company.
 Check that your outpatient stem cell transplant and medications are covered.
 * **Learn about chemotherapy side effects** - We've compiled a list of side effects caused by high-dose chemotherapy.
 Read this information and make a note of any questions you or your caregiver have.
-* **Make decisions about your fertility** - Speak with your healthcare team about your fertility.
+* **Make decisions about your fertility** - Speak with your healthcare team about your fertility options.
 Make an appointment with a fertility specialist to discuss the impact of your treatment on your ability to have children in the future.
 Take steps to preserve your fertility.
 * **Speak to your children about your treatment** - Speak to your children about your treatment to help build trust and their sense of security.
 * **Arrange childcare** - Your children cannot stay with you at your hotel or apartment during your outpatient transplant, so you should arrange for childcare.
 * **Arrange pet care** - Your pets cannot stay with you during your transplant, so make arrangements for them.
-* **Attend orientation** - You and your caregiver will attend the online orientation for outpatient autologous stem cell transplant patients.
+* **Attend orientation** - You and your caregiver will attend the virtual orientation for outpatient autologous stem cell transplant patients.
 Ask your nurse coordinator for details.
 * **Pretransplant evaluation** - You'll undergo a series of medical tests.
 Your nurse coordinator will schedule these tests with you.
 * **Lodging** - Your nurse coordinator will make arrangements for you to stay at a local hotel or apartment and will give you details.
 * **Nutrition consult** - Meet with a dietitian to review special dietary requirements and safe food handling.